Demographics of Mexico: Languages

-Spanish is the de facto official language in Mexico, being spoken by 98.3% of the population.
-Mexican Spanish is spoken in a variety of dialects, accents and variations in different regions across the country.
-Some indigenous languages are still being spoken by around 5% of Mexicans according to the latest census, in 2003 the General Law of Linguistic Rights of the Indigenous Peoples recognized 68 indigenous languages as "national languages", with the "same validity" in all territories and contexts where they are spoken.
+Spanish is the de facto official language in Mexico, spoken by 98.3% of the population in 2015.
+Mexican Spanish is spoken in a variety of dialects, accents and variations in different regions across Mexico.
+In 2020, indigenous languages were spoken by around 5% of Mexicans.
+In 2003, the General Law of Linguistic Rights of the Indigenous Peoples recognized 68 indigenous languages as "national languages", with the "same validity" in all territories and contexts where they are spoken.

 The indigenous language with the greatest number of speakers is Nahuatl (1,586,884 speakers in 2010 or 1.5% of the nation's population), followed by Yucatec Maya (796,405 speakers in 2010 0.8%) spoken Yucatán Peninsula, Mixtecas languages (494,454), Tzeltal (474,298), Zapotecas languages (460,683), Tzotzil (429,168), Otomí (288,052), Totonaca (250,252) Mazateco (230,124), Chol (222,051) and 1,462,857 speakers of other languages.
-After half a century of rural-to-urban migration, in Mexico City and other major cities large districts and sections use both written and spoken Amerindian languages.
-Approximately 7,364,645 Mexicans (6.1% of the population) speak an indigenous language according to the 2020 Mexican Census.
+After half a century of rural-to-urban migration, in Mexico City and other major cities, large districts and sections use written and spoken Amerindian languages.
+In 2020, approximately 7,364,645 Mexicans (6.1% of the population) spoke an indigenous language.

-During the first half of the 20th century the government promoted a policy of castellanización, that is, promoting the use of Spanish as a way to integrate indigenous peoples into Mexican society.
-Later, this policy changed, and since the 1980s the government has sponsored bilingual and intercultural education in all indigenous communities.
+During the first half of the 20th century the government promoted a policy of castellanización, promoting the use of Spanish to integrate indigenous peoples into Mexican society.
+Since the 1980s the government has sponsored bilingual and intercultural education in all indigenous communities.
 This policy has mainly been successful in large communities with a significant number of speakers.
-While some languages, with less than 1,000 speakers, are still facing extinction.
+Some languages, with less than 1,000 speakers, are still facing extinction.

-The second most spoken language in Mexico, however, is English.
+English is the second most spoken language in Mexico.
 It is used extensively at border areas, tourist centers and large metropolitan areas, a phenomenon arguably caused by the economic integration of North American under the North American Free Trade Agreement (NAFTA) and the immigration phenomenon and the return of workers and their families from the United States.
-In border cities, American TV and radio waves in English (and Spanish) are received as much Spanish-speaking radio and TV stations from Mexico on the US side of the border, thus a bilingual cross-cultural exchange is at work.
-Among the languages brought to the country by immigrants are the Venetian of Chipilo, and Mennonite Low German spoken in Durango and Chihuahua.
+In border cities, American TV and radio waves in English and Spanish are received as much as Spanish-speaking radio and TV stations from Mexico on the US side of the border, thus a bilingual cross-cultural exchange is at work.
+Among the languages brought to Mexico by immigrants are the Venetian of Chipilo, and Mennonite Low German spoken in Durango and Chihuahua.